-Wingate University has offered a unique international program called W'International since 1978.
+Wingate University has offered a unique international study abroad program called W'International since 1978.
 After attending a one-hour seminar taught by a faculty member once a week during the regular semester, students go abroad for 10 days with the faculty member after classes end.
 Students earn two credit hours in this course.

 All eligible juniors have one opportunity to participate in the W'International program at minimal expense.
 Most of the programs cost less than $1000.
 The surcharge for each seminar includes roundtrip airfare, hotel accommodations, group ground transportation (coaching service, etc.), entrances and events that are part of the seminar, and breakfasts.

 Semester/Year Long Programs

-Wingate partners with a multitude of study abroad organization to give access to variety of programs.
+Wingate partners with a multitude of study abroad organizations to give access to variety of programs.
 In order of you to receive credits for these programs, they must be approved by Wingate.
 Here are some examples of programs:

 Danish Institute for Study Abroad